ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/import.rst

            # If you target only newer Python 3 versions, you can also use the
            # 'raise ... from ...' syntax.

-The following shows which unchecked imports are allowed from which directories:
+Ansible allows the following unchecked imports from these specific directories:

 * ansible-core: